 So, know whose you are today, and, for these next ten days, accept the grace that is actually yours to keep the whole year through.

 Today, I made myself a list of ten areas in which I am going to give myself grace over the next ten days.
 I invite you to make your own list.
 What can you say “no” to, in order that you can have enough “yes” moments that really matter?

 I will give myself grace (temporary exemption, mercy, pardon, kindness, courtesy, privilege, blessing…) in the following ways:

-1 – Housework – I will say “no” to my never-ending list of chores today and say “yes” to taking my daughter for a new violin, spending time with my mom, and wrapping gifts with my husband after the kids go to bed.
+1 – Housework – I will say “no” to my never-ending list of chores today and say “yes” to talking with my daughters about all of the randomness they usually want to talk about, spending time finishing a little Christmas shopping as a family, and wrapping gifts with my husband after the kids go to bed.

 2 – Family – I will say “no” to my own personal to-do list and say “yes” to playing with my kids and watching a movie with my husband.